Bob Cowper: Cricket career

 Bob Cowper's career performance graph.

 Bob Cowper was the son of Dave Cowper, who captained the Australia national rugby union team in the 1930s.
 Bob's older brother Dave was also a cricketer.
 Bob was educated at Scotch College, Melbourne, and began playing for Hawthorn-East Melbourne in 1958.
-Two years later, he was in the Victorian side.
+Two years later, he was in the Victorian team.

 A tall, correct left-handed batsmen, Cowper scored heavily for Victoria in the 1962–63 and 1963–64 seasons and was selected to tour England in 1964.
 He was successful in the county matches but not in his first Test at Headingley.
 He took part in Australia's next tour, to the West Indies in 1964–65, when he "displayed courage, a cool temperament and fine technique in dealing with the hostile pace of Hall and Griffith".
 He was Australia's leading run-scorer in the Test series, with 417 runs at an average of 52.12, including centuries in the Second and Fourth Tests.

 Cowper was dropped in the 1965–66 Ashes series for slow scoring.
 When he was recalled for the Fifth Test at Melbourne he made the first Test triple century in Australia: 307 from 589 balls in 727 minutes.
 It was the only Test triple century that was scored in Australia in the 20th century.
 Matthew Hayden's 380 against Zimbabwe in 2002–03 is now the highest Test innings in Australia, but Cowper's remains the longest.

-After his triple century, he was never omitted from the Test side until a hand injury forced him out of the Fifth Test in 1968.
+After his triple century, he was never omitted from the Test team until a hand injury forced him out of the Fifth Test in 1968.
 In the last 13 matches of his Test career (the 1966–67, 1967–68, and 1968 series), he scored 931 runs at 38.79 and took 31 wickets at 25.22.
 In those 13 matches, no other Australian player exceeded 800 runs, and only Graham McKenzie, with 49, took more wickets.
 Cowper was only 27 when he played his last Test, at Headingley in 1968, almost exactly four years after his first, at Headingley in 1964.

 Cowper captained Victoria to victory in the Sheffield Shield in 1969–70, then left cricket altogether to concentrate on his business career.

 Cowper averaged 75.78 in home Tests but only 33.33 overseas.
 The difference of 42.45 is a Test record.